RoepLuke/LogMaster-MTA/README.md

 ```
 I DO NOT RECOMMEND ANYONE USES THIS IN A PRODUCTION ENVIRONMENT!
-THIS IS JUST A PERSONAL SEMI-QUICKLY WRITTEN PROGRAM/SCRIPT!
+THIS IS JUST A PERSONAL SEMI-QUICKLY WRITTEN PROGRAM/SCRIPT (with way too much lines in a single file)!
 ```